mtsmn/IoT/reference/security/connect_devices_apps_gw.md

 ## Port security
 {: #client_port_security}

 Ensure that the required ports are open and enabled for communication.
 Ports 8883 and 443 support secure connections using TLS with the MQTT and HTTP protocol.
 Port 1883 supports non-secure connections with the MQTT and HTTP protocol.
+HTTP port 1883 is disabled by default.
+For information about changing the default setting, see [Configuring security policies](set_up_policies.html#set_up_policies.html).

 Information about connection type and associated port numbers is summarized in the following table:

 |Connection type |Port number|
 |:---|:---|